monmima/javascript-algorithms-questions/README.md

 This repository is basically my answers to his challenges.
 I have done about half of them so far, but unfortunately I have started this repository much later in the process.

 Oh, and by the way, for the challenges I don't use TypeScript, which is of course optional.

+Finally, I used the Quokka extension for Visual Studio Code to get the output for my algos directly in the JS file.